janjiralakirankumar/Azure-Labs/README.md

 Now you've successfully installed Nginx on your Linux VM and accessed the default web page.
 You can further configure Nginx to host your own web content or web applications as needed.

 ---
-## Step-by-step guide for creating a virtual machine and deploying Nginx on an Azure VM running Windows Server:
+## Lab-02: Step-by-step guide for creating a Windows virtual machine and deploying Nginx using Azure:

 ### Creating a Virtual Machine in Azure for Windows Server: